-Traveling to Europe with my mom back then was a real treat, filled with educational moments and opportunities to drink from the “well of Hazel Lett”; which was filled deep with knowledge of travel, culture, food, etiquette and fashion.
+Traveling to Europe with my mom back then was a real treat, filled with educational moments and opportunities to drink from the “well of Hazel Lett”; which was filled deep with knowledge of travel, culture, food, etiquette, and fashion.
 We walked around London not knowing where trains would take us.
 We traveled from London to Paris not understanding any French.
-My mom was just crazy about traveling, adventure and was a culture junky that took those types of risks.
+My mom was just crazy about flying, adventure and was a “culture junkie” that took those types of risks.

 We got lost together; figured our way around together; cussed out some French people together; and we ate French banquets, shared French pastries and split meals together.

 All of this at age 12 in 1996.